 - Risks of stock investing.
 Stocks generally fluctuate more in value than bonds and may decline significantly over short time periods.
 There is the chance that stock prices overall will decline because stock markets tend to move in cycles, with periods of rising prices and falling prices.
 The market value of a stock may decline due to general market conditions or because of factors that affect the particular company or the company's industry. - Midsize company risk.
 Midsize companies carry additional risks because the operating histories of these companies tend to be more limited, their earnings and revenues less predictable (and some companies may be experiencing significant losses), and their share prices more volatile than those of larger, more established companies. - Growth and value stock risk.
 By investing in a mix of growth and value companies, the fund assumes the risks of both.
 Investors often expect growth companies to increase their earnings at a certain rate.
 If these expectations are not met, investors can punish the stocks inordinately, even if earnings do increase.
 In addition, growth stocks may lack the dividend yield that may cushion stock prices in market downturns.
-Value stocks involve the risk that they may never reach their expected full market value, either because the market fails to recognize the stock's intrinsic worth or the expected value was misgauged. - Management risk.
+Value stocks involve the risk that they may never reach their expected full market value, either because the market fails to recognize the stock's intrinsic worth or the expected value was misgauged. - Market risk.
+The value of the securities in which the fund invests may be affected by political, regulatory, economic and social developments, and developments that impact specific economic sectors, industries or segments of the market.
+In addition, turbulence in financial markets and reduced liquidity in equity, credit and/or fixed income markets may negatively affect many issuers, which could adversely affect the fund.
+Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
+These risks may be magnified if certain events or developments adversely interrupt the global supply chain; in these and other circumstances, such risks might affect companies world-wide.
+Recent examples include pandemic risks related to COVID-19 and aggressive measures taken world-wide in response by governments, including closing borders, restricting international and domestic travel, and the imposition of prolonged quarantines of large populations, and by businesses, including changes to operations and reducing staff.
+The effects of COVID-19 have contributed to increased volatility in global markets and will likely affect certain countries, companies, industries and market sectors more dramatically than others.
+The COVID-19 pandemic has had, and any other outbreak of an infectious disease or other serious public health concern could have, a significant negative impact on economic and market conditions and could trigger a prolonged period of global economic slowdown.
+To the extent the fund may overweight its investments in certain countries, companies, industries or market sectors, such positions will increase the fund's exposure to risk of loss from adverse developments affecting those countries, companies, industries or sectors. - Management risk.
 The investment process used by the fund's portfolio managers could fail to achieve the fund's investment goal and cause your fund investment to lose value.